-5.3 System segregation
+5.4 System segregation

 The safety of the whole system is the responsibility of the system integrator.
+For safety-relevant use, the system integrator must only use the APS for the application as defined in the safety manual and according the instructions given herein.
 The manufacturers of the each of the following, system, controller and drive, together with the installer, the operator and those responsible for its maintenance have to follow the system integrator's instructions.
 Only personnel authorized and instructed by the system integrator are allowed to operate, install and maintain the APS system.

-5.4 APS sensor
+5.5 APS sensor

-The APS sensor contains a camera system to determin the position of the elevator car.
-When the code tape is illuminated by short infrared pulses, the APS sensor records the pattern in front of the camera.
-Based on that data, the sensor's processor then calculates the position and velocity of the elevator car.
-This data (one set of position and velocity values) is transmitted to the downstream processing unit via CAN or RS485 interface.
+The APS sensor contains a dual camera system to determin the position of the elevator car.
+When the code tape is illuminated by short infrared pulses, the APS sensor records the pattern in front of the cameras.
+Based on that data, the sensor's processor then calculates the position and velocity of the elevator car and crosschecks the results for increased reliability.
+This data (one set of position and velocity values per camera) is transmitted to the downstream processing unit via two separate CAN interfaces, one for each camera, or one RS485 interface.

-Figure 6: APS sensor
+Figure 6: APS sensor (front side)